minetest-edu/automata/README.md

 For other known issues and planned improvements see: https://github.com/bobombolo/automata/issues

+##New since v.0.0.7
+- major efficiency boost thanks to:
+    - re-factored to use voxelManip exclusively, eliminate unnecessary calls,
+    - no reading from the map, most indexes and positions calculated by arithmetic

 ##New since v.0.0.6
 - fixed a bug when pausing patterns in manage tab
 - improved efficiency by double by storing hashed positions with their actual positions ie, {x,y,z} to reduce calls to minetest.hash_node_position() and minetest.get_position_from_hash()